Rust at scale: packages, crates, and modules

 Confusing crates and packages

-Imagine you have package image-magic that defines a library for working with images and also provides a command-line utility for image transformation called transmogrify.
+Imagine you have package image-magic defining a library for image processing and providing a command-line utility for image transformation called transmogrify.
 Naturally, you want to use the library to implement transmogrify.
-Your Cargo.toml file will look like the following snippet of code.

 Contents of image-magic/Cargo.toml.